LucyHCollins/Teacher_Turnover/README.md

 ## Technologies Used
   Pandas was used to clean and minpulate the data sets.
   This project was developed in Jupyter Notebooks to allow for clean, narrative-driven presentation of the code and the results.
   Visualizations were created using matplotlib.
+Regression analyses used statsmodels.

 ## Data Source